uplandimports/UplandImports_replit/replit.md

-# replit.md - Upland Imports Turkish Shotgun Manufacturing Platform
+# replit.md

 ## Overview

-This is a professional B2B website for Upland Imports, specializing in white label Turkish shotgun manufacturing services.
-The platform serves as a comprehensive showcase for the PE-series shotgun lineup with integrated contact forms, email functionality, and a modern responsive design.
+This is a professional B2B website for Upland Imports, a company specializing in white label Turkish shotgun manufacturing services.
+The application is built as a modern full-stack web application with React frontend and Express.js backend, featuring product catalogs, contact forms, and email integration for business inquiries.

+## Recent Changes

+### July 8, 2025
+- Fixed TypeScript compilation errors in storage.ts
+- Resolved nullable field handling with proper null coalescing
+- Updated API to correctly use firstName/lastName instead of name
+- Configured Vercel deployment with proper static site serving
+- Ready for production deployment with all TypeScript errors resolved

 ## User Preferences